yaya2devops/terraform-beginner-bootcamp-2023/README.md

 When working with variables and validators, keep in mind:
 - Variables need to be defined in both the module and the root.
 - Validators, which are already integrated into the module, don't need to be included in the root.
-Terraform will apply them automatically.
+- Terraform will detect validators automatically.

 #### 1.2.
 Resolve Vars Root/Mod